Strategy Driven Sustainable Organization Growth and Profitability

 The recursive logic of thought and actions embedded in the strategic decision-making process is common to different levels of management functions and processes, each of which deals with different problems and relies on different sources of knowledge.
 Decision makers need then to engage in a cognitive process that demands them to create new solutions based on old experiences in the form of heuristics (rules of thumb, common sense, intuition or educated guesses).
 In these situations, managers face the extremely difficult problem in making decisions that demand a long-term perspective, committing the firm in the long run within a competitive landscape that is unlikely to stand still.
 The uncertainty and complexity of the situation demands that decision-makers take ‘short cuts’ that they can identify only if they have experience dealing with similar problems.

-Managers need the decision making skills and judgment to identify and analyze factors that can affect outcomes and value delivered.
-Typically, the value delivered by enhanced and/or strengthened assets is causally and temporally separated from the successful completion of the strategic initiatives (resulting from strategic decisions) that produced those assets, through cause-effect relationships that may involve two (2) or more stages; making it difficult for managers to fully comprehend the contribution of these assets to the strategy implementation/execution success or failure.
+Typically, the value delivered by enhanced and strengthened existing assets or new assets is causally and temporally separated from the successful completion of the strategic initiatives (resulting from the strategic decisions to implement and execute a given strategy) that produced those assets.
+Any cause-effect relationships may involve two (2) or more stages; making it difficult for managers to fully comprehend the contribution of these assets to the success/failure of the implementation and execution of the strategy.

 The quality of strategic decisions can be improved by enabling managers and decision makers to improve: